policyclub/zoning-metadata/README.md

 For a full example, check out the file in `los-angeles/los-angeles/zoning-metadata.csv`

 ### (3) Transit Data (GeoJSON)
 We use [Southern California Association of Governments (SCAG)'s](http://www.scag.ca.gov/) high quality transit definition from 2012 for Southern California and will be updating it as the bill changes.
-We'll take care of locating this if you're in SCAG's area.
+We'll take care of locating transit data if you're in SCAG's area.

 ## Contributing